zowe/zowe-cli/docs/Using Team Configuration.md

 With the new configuration, the CLI prompts you to enter username and password securely by default.
 Commands in the new `zowe config` command group let you manage security for any option value.

-## Installing @next version
+## Installing CLI V2 version

-To get started, install the Zowe CLI `@next` version from the online registry.
+To get started, install the Zowe CLI V2 LTS version from the online registry.
 You can follow this procedure for a first-time installation, or to update a currently installed version.

 **Follow these steps:**